 Now for the camp gear.

-First, you’ll need shelter of some sort, whether it be a small tent or a camping hammock.
+First, you’ll need a shelter of some sort, whether it be a small tent or a camping hammock.
 If you really feel like showing your survival skills, you can build an adequate shelter from materials at your campsite— but don’t rely on this being an option unless you’ve done some research or you’ve done it before.

 Second, you’ll need a sleep system that will keep you warm at night.
 This can be a sleeping bag or a sleeping bag + padding combo.
 Make sure that your sleeping bag has moisture-proof insulation to prevent sleeping in a cold and soggy bundle.
-The best kayak camping gear are pieces that can withstand exposure to water without falling apart or mildewing, because chances are, things will get wet at one point or another.
+The best kayak camping gear is pieces that can withstand exposure to water without falling apart or mildewing because chances are, things will get wet at one point or another.